TripleJ160/WiFi-Enabled-MotorControl/README.md

     - Maps the speed (0-100) to PWM range (0-255) using `map()`.
     - `analogWrite(output2, dutyValue)`: Sets the PWM signal to control motor speed.

+### L298 H-Bridge

+- **Purpose**: The L298 H-Bridge is used to control the direction and speed of the DC motor.
+- **Connections**:
+  - **PWM Signal**: Connect the `output2` pin from the ESP8266 to the enable pin on the L298 to control speed via PWM.
+  - **Direction Control**: Use additional GPIO pins from the ESP8266 or MSP430 to control the logic inputs on the L298, determining the motor's direction.

 ## Communication

 - **Interfacing**: While the MSP430 and ESP8266 operate independently, they could be integrated via I2C or UART for enhanced control and feedback.